wsydney76/craft4-ddev-starter/README.md

 * We want to have a more granular control over the markup, especially for responsive images.
 * We want to restrict allowed html elements to a minimum, to prevent an inconsistent appearance.
 * We want the data to be as clean as possible, so we can use it in different contexts (e.g. for a mobile app), with the simplest possible conversions.
-* In case you can't resist, you can set the `text` matrix block type field to CKEditor field, and there is a `craft main/init/convert-text-blocks` command to convert existing content.
+* In case you can't resist, see below...

 __... do you use this strange Tailwind CSS bloat?__